n1r7/compliance/kyc.md

 # KYC

-- What can the system reasonably predict?
+Store every available piece of information on a blockchain so that user input, system-generated connections, and the status, method, and proof of verification are included within the user record.

 - What do customers share?
   - Social media
 - How do customers pay?
   - Internal records
      - Accounts
      - Transactions
   - What do customers own?
      - Internal records
      - Public records
   - What do customers value?
      - Internal records
         - Transaction trends
 - What influences customers?
   - Social media connections
   - Family
 - What is a customer’s income?
   - Internal records
   - Public records
+- What can the system reasonably predict?